REDX0022/BorisOS/RESOURCES.md

 So we boot the bootloader
     -first we have the boot man
     -then the loader
-    **Early loader**
+    - we load the loader into the memory beginning **Early loader**
     Doesn't have syscalls
     Has only rudementary debug